Exhibitions

 Without us always realising it, our lives are strewn with references that have their roots in the Nile Valley: artistic creations and video games, travelogues and children's toys, interior decorations and masterpieces from Europe's great museums are all brought together.
 By recreating everyday spaces (a living room, a games room, a library, a garden), the exhibition offers you a face-to-face encounter, sometimes intimate, with a revisited Egypt.

-Offering you access to the works is one of the prerogatives of the Museum, whose missions are focused on research and sharing.
-These virtual creations mark a new stage in the life of the Museum, providing cutting-edge technology to serve a purpose.
+Providing access to works of art is one of the prerogatives of the Museum, whose missions are focused on research and sharing.
+These virtual creations mark a new stage in the life of the Museum, making cutting-edge technology available to serve a purpose.

-This is a new cultural offering that doesn't replace the physical experience, the aura of the works of art or human mediation, but offers an in-depth, long-term and immersive way of discovering them, and allows exhibitions to circulate after their closure and across borders.
+This new cultural offering does not replace the physical experience, the aura of the artworks or human mediation, but provides an in-depth, lasting and immersive discovery, allowing exhibitions to circulate after they close and beyond borders.